 |Tuition||City||ROTC - Army||ROTC - Navy||ROTC - Air Force|

 |Citadel Military College of South Carolina||$150||Charleston||Yes||Yes||Yes|

 |Winthrop University||$13,026||Rock Hill||Yes||No||Yes|

 South Carolina colleges and universities offer students an excellent range of undergraduate degree and certificate programs or professional development programs.
 The schools on this list, however, move to the front of the class.
-Unlike other online schools in South Carolina with at least 5,000 students, these front-runners keep average class sizes fewer than 20 students per professor or instructor.
+These schools, even those with over 5,000 students, keep average class sizes fewer than 20 students per professor or instructor.